cohere-ai/cohere-typescript/README.md

+> ⚠️ This repository is not officially maintained so it may not support the latest API features.
+The only currently supported sdk is [cohere-ai/cohere-python](https://github.com/cohere-ai/cohere-python).
+Official SDK support for node coming soon! ⚠️

 # Welcome to the Cohere AI Node.js SDK.

 This package provides functionality developed to simplify interfacing with the [cohere.ai](https://cohere.ai) natural language API.
 This SDK provides support for both TypeScript and JavaScript Node.js projects.
 For a full description of the API please visit the [Cohere Docs](https://docs.cohere.ai/).